 The purpose of this voluntary research study is to investigate how human beings perceive motion in an experimental setting and how this ability is related to personal interests and other abilities.
 The results of this research study will help scientists gain a deeper understanding of what contributes to individual differences in motion perception, and whether or how motion perception is correlated with other aspects of life.

-You will complete some paper-and-pencil surveys about your background, personal interests, spatial abilities, etc. (~15 min).
+You will complete some computer-based surveys about your background, personal interests, spatial and verbal abilities (~25 min).
 Then, you will complete one or two short (10-20 min) computer tasks in which you will attempt to detect motion or recognize the direction of motion presented on a computer screen.

-There is a risk of loss of confidentiality if your information or your identity is obtained by someone other than the investigators, but precautions will be taken to prevent this from happening.
-The confidentiality of your electronic data created by you or by the researchers will be maintained as required by applicable law and to the degree permitted by the technology used.
-Absolute confidentiality cannot be guaranteed.

 All questionnaire and computer task data you provide will be saved using a numeric code.
 No information about your identity or how to contact you will be saved with the data.

-Information collected in this project may be shared with other researchers, but we will not share any information that could identify you.

 If you are participating as part of the Psychology Subject Pool, you will receive course credit for participating (at the rate of ½ credit per ½ hours) as specified in the syllabus provided by your instructor.
-This means you will get 1 credits for participating this research.
+This means you will get 1 credit for participating this research.
 Alternative means for earning this course credit are available as specified in the syllabus.

 If you have questions, complaints, or concerns about the research, you should contact Yiming Qian at 814-863-3116 or Rick Gilmore at 814-865-3664.
 If you have questions regarding your rights as a research subject or concerns regarding your privacy, you may contact the Office for Research Protections at 814-865-1775.

 Your participation is voluntary and you may decide to stop at any time.
 You do not have to answer any questions that you do not want to answer.

+Clicking the “Take The Survey” button implies two things: (1) that you are at least 18 years of age, and (2) you voluntarily consent to participate in the research.
+Thank you!